axeluhl/steg/README.md

 Progress output goes to standard error.

 The program exits with code 0 in case all went well; 1 in case there was input left that did not fit into the cover file(s), and 2 if this usage hint was requested.
+The tool exits with code 4 in case an unknown option was found, and with 5 in case the confirmation password did not match the original embed password.

 Request this usage hint by invoking with ``-h`` or without any arguments.